 4) Now click on the Enabled button and change the bandwidth limit 80 to 0.
 Apply it.

+You can also check the above video to do so.
 Now you are able to use the 100% bandwidth of your connection.
-Apply these two methods to increase Internet speed in Windows 10.
+Apply these two methods to speed up Windows 10 internet connection.